Juansu01/Juansu01/README.md

 ### Hi there I'm Juan Camilo 👋

-## I'm a developer, gamer, and I love going to the gym 🏋️‍♂️
+## I'm a developer, gamer, and I love cats 🐱

 - 🌱 I'm currently learning Keras.
 - 🥅 2022 Goals: Learn more about front-end development and machine learning.